oracle-devrel/leagueoflegends-optimizer/hols/nn/infra/infra.md

 Do you want to learn more?
 Feel free to check [Terraform's code in this repository](https://github.com/oracle-devrel/leagueoflegends-optimizer/tree/main/dev/terraform) after the workshop.

-Estimated Time: 15 minutes
+### Objectives

+In this lab, you will learn how to:

+- Use Oracle Cloud Infrastructure for your Compute needs
+- Deploy resources using Terraform and Ansible
+- Learn about federation, and what's necessary to authenticate a Terraform request
+- Download the datasets we will use

 ### Prerequisites

-* An Oracle Free Tier, Paid or LiveLabs Cloud Account
+- An Oracle Free Tier, Paid or LiveLabs Cloud Account
-* Active Oracle Cloud Account with available credits to use for Data Science service.
+- Active Oracle Cloud Account with available credits to use for Data Science service.

 ## Task 1: Cloud Shell